canonical/hotsos/doc/source/contrib/language_ref/property_ref/requirement_types.rst

       package
       revision

-pebble
+Pebble
 ------

-Takes a pebble service and optionally some parameters to check.
+Takes a pebble service name and optionally some parameters to check.
 Returns True if the service exists and, if provided, parameters match.
 Short and long forms are supported as follows.